Dhouti/TSymbiote/README.md

 ## App Capabilities
 Another layer of auth for the webui could be added with App Capabilites.
+Not sure how useful or necessary this really is.

 Turning on/off the different commands that users or the UI itself can run.